granjaluisf/auto-annotated-portfolio/content/pages/index.md

       University of Missouri-Kansas City.
-After studying comparative human development and social service administration at the University of Chicago, his work experience in the healthcare information technology industry inspired him to pursue a career in customer experience analytics.
+After studying comparative human development and social service administration at the University of Chicago, his work experience in the healthcare information technology industry inspired him to pursue a career in data science and customer experience.
     media:
       type: VideoBlock
       title: Title of the video